apereo/cas/docs/cas-server-documentation/installation/Configure-ServiceTicket-JWT.md

 JWTs are entirely self-contained and contain the authenticated principal as well as all authorized attributes in form of JWT claims.

+<div class="alert alert-info"><strong>JCE Requirement</strong><p>It's safe to make sure you have the proper JCE bundle installed in your Java environment that is used by CAS, specially if you need to use specific signing/encryption algorithms and methods.
+Be sure to pick the right version of the JCE for your Java version.
+Java versions can be detected via the <code>java -version</code> command.</p></div>

 ## Overview

 JWT-based service tickets are issued to application based on the same semantics defined by the [CAS Protocol](../protocol/CAS-Protocol.html).